alexrony21/TMobile-Number-Validator/README.md

 4. **Auto Proxy**

 ## Contact:
-If you want to buy this tool, contact me via [Telegram](https://t.me/alexrony21).
+If you want to buy this tool, contact me via Telegram [@alexrony21](https://t.me/alexrony21).

 Thanks!